The candida diet is among the worst diets ever conceived.

 Will a keto diet make your candida overgrowth worse?

 This is a topic of great debate.
 And I suspect it will remain that way until we get some solid evidence via clinical trials.
-For now, all we have is patient and practitioner experiences.
+For now, all we have are patient and practitioner experiences.
 And these vary dramatically from person to person.

 This is an incredibly important distinction between yeast and bacteria.
 Your mitochondria can run on either glucose or ketones.
 And because they have similar cells, the same goes for yeast species.